Non-linear magnons and exchange Hamiltonians of delafossite proximate quantum spin liquids: Experiments

 To clearly resolve the low-energy magnetic scattering, it was necessary to subtract the background (sample environment scattering and phonon scattering) from the data.
-Because a perfect background is not available for this data, we created a phenomenological background using 12~K scattering data where magnetic correlations are negligible \cite{scheie2021_KYS,Xing2021_KYS}, shown in Fig. \ref{flo:BKG}(a)-(d).
-Because the higher temperature intensifies phonon scattering, we removed certain intense inelastic features in the slices and filled in via Astropy's interpolation routine \cite{robitaille2013astropy}.
+Because a perfect background is not available for this data, we created a phenomenological background using 12~K scattering data where magnetic correlations are negligible \cite{scheie2021_KYS,Xing2021_KYS}, shown for KYbSe$_2$ in Fig. \ref{flo:BKG}(a)-(d).
+Because the higher temperature intensifies phonon scattering, we removed certain intense inelastic features in the slices and filled in via \textit{Astropy's} interpolation routine \cite{robitaille2013astropy}.
 Then, following the method in Ref. \cite{scheie2021_KYS}, we subtracted the median intensity for each energy from the scattering data for inelastic ($> 0.38$~meV) data.
 Finally, we convolved the inelastic ($> 0.38$~meV) data with a two-dimensional Gaussian profile to reduce the noise.
-This final phenomenological background is shown in Fig. \ref{flo:BKG}(e)-(f).
-By comparing the supplemental information Fig. \ref{flo:NeutronScattering_noBG} to the main text Fig. 1, it is clear that this approach approximately isolates the magnetic scattering quite nicely.
+This final KYbSe$_2$ phenomenological background is shown in Fig. \ref{flo:BKG}(e)-(f).
+An identical procedure was carried out for the NaYbSe$_2$ background.
+By comparing Fig. \ref{flo:NeutronScattering_noBG} to the main text Fig. \ref{flo:Schematic}, it is clear that this approach approximately isolates the magnetic scattering quite nicely.